 Cyber defence 4: Once you’re logged in, you’ve only gained access to the “outer walls” without access to the heart of the system.
 User access limitations to system controls is the next layer of defence.
 One example is a user who updates the source code of an application.
 Even with the ability to alter the source code, this user cannot perform key functions.
 For example, they can’t destroy any data, they can’t access backups and they can’t alter the log files.

 Cyber defence 5: Logging and auditing provide deep security.
 There’s a famous account of an early computer attack called The Cuckoo’s Egg by Clifford Stoll.
 By meticulously logging and auditing the use of the system, the author was able to detect the damage being done, and better yet, track down the attacker through a web of intrigue, tracing them back eventually to Germany.

 Audit logs track key activity on the system, enabling us to reconstruct activity long after it occurs.
 This can be useful in the simple case of a server error, but it can also be extraordinarily helpful in preventing and mitigating attacks.
 We log activity at the operating system level, the database level, the application level, and the HTTP level.
 All of the logs get rotated, encrypted and stored in a vault where they can be accessed but not modified.

 We have taken this multi-step approach to heart at MedStack.
-Security and the protection of patient privacy are built into everything we do, and in the tools and recommendations we make to our developer partners.
+Security and the protection of patient privacy are built into everything we do, along with the risk assessment compliant with HIPAA and, of course, in the tools and recommendations we make to our developer partners.
 Collectively, we are proud to consider ourselves among the castle-builders of today’s digital health revolution.
 We encourage everyone in this space to take a similar good hard look at security.
 If you believe, as we do, that only this high standard will suffice in achieving protection for the citizens of our ecosystem, we’d be happy to discuss — please reach out.